transcom/mymove/README.md

     * run `bin/make-tsp-user -email <email>` to set up a TSP user associated with that email address
 3. `make tsp_client_run`
 4. Login with the email used above to access the TSP

+### Setup: DPS user

+1. Ensure that you have a login.gov test account
+    * `make build_tools` to build the tools
+    * run `bin/make-dps-user -email <email>` to set up a DPS user associated with that email address

 ### Setup: Orders Gateway